brainspills/ada-framework/README.md

 ## 8. Under Development / Known Issues

-* Standardization of error responses for unique validation fails
-* Ensure data types for document create/update based on schema definition
-* Validation for presence of related collection on document create/update
-* Validation for document update
-* Cascade of delete
-* Implement scopes

 A list of things to do can be collected using the `todo` tool.

     npm run-script todo